patrickhancke/kbc-cloud-native-practical-case/lab-01-spring-boot/README.md

 # Lab 01 - Spring Boot
 In the root folder of this project, create a Spring Boot application module that will later serve our ``ezGroceries`` API.
-We will start out minimalistic and gradually add dependencies and capabilities.
+We will start out minimalistic and gradually add dependencies and capabilities in each lab.

 In this introductory lab we want to focus on making sure the application starts successfully and serves the Spring Boot Actuator endpoints.

 ## Create the new project
 From Intellij, choose ``File`` > ``New`` > ``Project...`` and fill the details as shown in the below screenshot: